solomonxie/ZhihuUserScraper/README.md

 - It will skip seen URLs
 - It will be converging until all URLs are in the list

-It's impossible to store all urls in MEMORY in one run, because that'll take **92GB**.

 ### `INFO_EXTRACTOR.py`